jmmcd/ML-snippets/README.md

   using singular value decomposition by manual gradient descent.
 Based on Funk's and Paterek's work towards the Netflix prize.

-* [SVM](SVM): I think a lot of good SVM tutorials give all the details on the support vectors, the maximum margin separating hyperplane, allowing a soft margin, and training by quadratic programming, but don't give a good intuition on an important part of the big picture: in the new feature space implicitly created by an SVM, what do the features mean?
+* [SVM](SVM): I think a lot of SVM tutorials give all the details about the maximum margin separating hyperplane, the quadratic programming and support vectors, and radial kernels, but don't give a good intuition on one important part of the big picture.
+When the kernel does its implicit mapping from the original feature space to a new feature space, what does that new feature space look like?
+  What do the features in that new space mean?
 This short notebook tries to fill in the missing link.